-K-Dramas To Watch In February 2017 — What Korean Dramas Should You Check Out?
+K-Dramas To Watch In February 2017: What Korean Dramas Should You Check Out?

 Tomorrow With You (February 3)

-Starring Shim Min Ah and Lee Je Hoon, Tomorrow With You is a fantasy romance that began airing on tvN in the time slot previously occupied by the phenomenal K-drama Goblin.
+Starring Shim Min Ah and Lee Je Hoon, Tomorrow with You is a fantasy romance that began airing on tvN in the time slot previously occupied by the phenomenal K-drama Goblin.

-The story of Tomorrow With You is about You So Joon, a CEO of a real estate company who has the ability to travel through time via subway, and his wife Song Ma Rin who works as a photographer.
-In the future, So Joon sees himself living miserably so he decided to marry Ma Rin in order to avoid that fate.
+The story of Tomorrow with You is about You So Joon, a CEO of a real estate company who has the ability to travel through time via subway, and his wife, Song Ma Rin, who works as a photographer.
+In the future, So Joon sees himself living miserably, so he decided to marry Ma Rin in order to avoid that fate.
 As time passes, he learns to love her selflessly.

 In some ways, this is tvN’s attempt to utilize the two timelines fantasy romance angle that SBS has found a ton of success with.
-This is also one of two K-dramas fans are are highly anticipating to watch this month too.
+This is also one of two K-dramas fans are highly anticipating to watch this month too.

-Right now, Tomorrow With You is currently airing as it began today, February 3 at 8 p.m.
+Right now, Tomorrow with You is currently airing as it began today, February 3 at 8 p.m.
 KST.
-Subsequent episodes will air on Fridays and Saturdays at the same time up to 16 episodes.
-It can be viewed on DramaFever and OnDemandKorea depending on region.
+Subsequent episodes will air on Fridays and Saturdays at the same time and will feature up to 16 episodes.
+It can be viewed on DramaFever and OnDemandKorea depending on the region.

 Romance Full of Life (February 16)